HorizenOfficial/developer-horizen-global/docs/introduction/Cross-chain-transfer-protocol.rst

  - **wCertVk**                                    - (string, required) It is an arbitrary byte string of even length expressed in hexadecimal format.
 Required to verify a WCert SC proof.
 Its size must be 9216 bytes max.
  - **customData**                                 - (string, optional) An arbitrary byte string of even length expressed in hexadecimal format.
 A max limit of 1024 bytes will be checked.
  - **constant**                                   - (string, optional) It is an arbitrary byte string of even length expressed in hexadecimal format.
 Used as public input for WCert proof verification.
 Its size must be 32 bytes.
  - **wCeasedVk**                                  - (string, optional) It is an arbitrary byte string of even length expressed in hexadecimal format.
 Used to verify a Ceased sidechain withdrawal proof for given SC.
 Its size must be 9216 bytes max.
+Not used in non ceasing sidechains.
  - **vFieldElementCertificateFieldConfig**        - (array, optional) An array whose entries are sizes (in bits).
 Any certificate should have as many custom FieldElements with the corresponding size.
  - **vBitVectorCertificateFieldConfig**           - (array, optional) An array whose entries are bitVectorSizeBits and maxCompressedSizeBytes pairs.
 Any certificate should have as many custom BitVectorCertificateField with the corresponding sizes.
  - **forwardTransferScFee**                       - (numeric, optional, default=0) The amount of fee in ZEN due to sidechain actors when creating a FT